beakbahama/log/docs/existence.md

-> [!NOTE]
-> *This is a living document and is still under development.
-Feedback is welcome via [discussions](https://github.com/beakbahama/log/discussions) or [email](mailto:m@worldamazing.org).
-Meaningful contributions will be acknowledged and attributed.*

-> [!TIP]
->
-> To quickly understand the defined scope and methodology of this explanation, you only need to read the **Preface** below and the first section of Part 1 titled ***A Stress Test for Any "Explanation for Existence."*** Together, these sections establish the purpose of this document, the rigorous principles it follows, and the universal criteria any fundamental explanation must satisfy.
->
-> Afterwards, read through the sections of Part 2 to get a basic understanding of the explanation.
-At that point, the document is written so that you can then choose which area of explanation you are most interested in exploring in the remaining parts.
->
-> *This entire process will take approximately 10-15 minutes.*

 # The Explanation for Existence
 > Since humans first started questioning, we have long pondered the reason for the things around us.
 Why do things exist?
 Where do the planets come from?
 Where does existence itself come from?
 Is there a creator?
 Did this all come from nothing?
 Is nothing possible?
 >